General Graduate Student FAQs

 ASU offers a variety of graduate degrees and programs available in online and/or on-campus formats.
 To review our programs individually, please visit: gradschool.adams.edu.

 Are the graduate programs accredited?

 Yes.
 ASU is accredited by the Higher Learning Commission, a commission of the North Central Association of Colleges and Schools at 230 South LaSalle Street, Suite 7-500, Chicago, Illinois, 60604.
-HLC can be contacted at 800-621-7440, firstname.lastname@example.org or www.ncahlc.org.
-Although currently on probationary status with the HLC, ASU remains fully accredited up until the final decision is made in February 2018, when we are confident the probationary status will be removed.
-Please review our FAQs on this probation status for further information.
+HLC can be contacted at 800-621-7440, email@example.com or www.ncahlc.org.

 Will I earn semester or quarter credits?

 How many credits are required to complete a graduate program?

 The credits vary per program from 30-66 credits.
 To review our programs individually, please visit: gradschool.adams.edu.